How to change surnames

 The reason why you are changing names will dictate the type of documentary evidence you need for your new name.
 If married and taking your spouse’s surname in place of your own (or in addition to your own, with a hyphen or space separating names), you only need your marriage certificate.

 Once you have your marriage certificate, divorce order or legal name change certificate you can start getting your name changed in all the various places.
-Most companies and government agencies need to see your certificate.
+Most companies and government authorities need to see your certificate.
 Some may also have a special form they need you to complete and return.
 Some need you to send your name change request in writing.
 Most big banks need to you to visit a branch in person.
 That way you can return any old plastic cards, have new ones issued and your new signature can be recorded.

 The most cost effective way to start changing surnames is to make a list of all the places where you need to have your name change recorded.
 Call each one and ask what procedure to follow.
 You’ll need a fair bit of time if you have a number of companies as you can expect to be left on hold for a while.